fjulian79/libcli/README.md

 # libcli
 A simple and generic command line interface with a small footprint for bare metal embedded projects.

-Never the less it shall provide some convinience features known from Linux shells like command repetition or some vt100 controll sequences.
+Never the less it shall provide some convenience features known from Linux shells like command repetition or some vt100 control sequences.

 ## Optional configuration file
 Instead of changing settings in cli.h you should add a file called cli_config.h and set the constants to the needed values.
 Here is a example on how this file might look like: